 Directed by Jason Mewes

 The second comedy in a row.
 Oddly it was up until he started flirting more with horror that I loved Kevin Smith’s films.
 I used to own all his script books, read every article about him and watched hours of him just shooting the shit about movies.
 Heck, I wanted to be him.
-Now his long-time collaborator, an onscreen stone sidekick, Jason Mewes (aka Jay) has gotten behind the camera, as well as in front of it, in an irreverent feature debut stacked Quick Stop style with View Askew in-jokes to the point is feels like semi-famous people sniggering at their own jokes.
+Now his long-time collaborator, and onscreen stoner sidekick, Jason Mewes (aka Jay) has gotten behind the camera, as well as in front of it, in an irreverent feature debut stacked Quick Stop style with View Askew in-jokes to the point is feels like semi-famous people sniggering at their own jokes.
 Snoogins/ Snootch to the nootch etc. It’s a clearly personal project for Mewes, starting on a meta note as a quick cartoon summarises his journey from troubled teen to an offbeat star with fans all over the world.
-Despite doing alright for himself now, he’s in a rut – wanting to be seen as more than just the stoner sidekick to do some serious work.
+Despite doing alright for himself now, he’s in a rut – wanting to be seen as more than just Jay.
 So he tracks down a legendary book, that’ll reveal all the secrets of method acting.
 But after he tries to apply some of its rules, inhabiting the role of a criminal to scaring a director into giving him the part of one, chaos ensues.

 WHY DON’T YOU JUST DIE!